-In May 2016, the European Union (EU) passed the GDPR, which will go into effect on May 25, 2018.
+In May 2016, the European Union (EU) passed the GDPR, which went into effect on May 25, 2018.
 The GDPR will be the new primary law regulating how companies have to protect the personal data of EU residents.
 It is one of the most significant, most challenging and most disruptive regulations, and introduces a wide range of complex privacy related requirements impacting all organizations, including legal, compliance, information security, marketing, engineering, and HR.

 This is true for companies with and without offices or data centers in the EU.
 Any organization that offers goods or services to EU residents, collects data of EU residents, or has employees in the EU will have to prepare to be in compliance with the new law, no matter where the company itself is located or incorporated, and no matter if the company acts as a controller or only as a processor of data.
 According to a report by Veritas, which surveyed more than 2,500 senior technology decision makers in 2016 across Europe, the Middle East, Africa, the U.S. and Asia Pacific, 54 percent of organizations have not advanced their GDPR compliance readiness.

 Yet many organizations are still ill prepared to sufficiently meet its demands.
 Given the GDPR effect date is approaching fast, organizations need to ensure they allocate budget and resources to implement governance processes, controls, tools and infrastructure to achieve compliance.
 Failing to do so comes at a high risk.
 Unlike many earlier regulations, the GDPR comes with significant penalties for non-compliance: fines up to 20 million EUR or four percent of total worldwide annual turnover of the preceding year, whichever is higher.
 Failure to comply can also cause serious damage to a company’s customer and partner relationships, public image, and brand value.